sydasif/ansible-lab/README.md

 ### Playbook

 A playbook defines a list of 'tasks' that will be executed against managed nodes.
 Each playbook contains one or more tasks that will be executed against the defined host's group.
 Playbooks are written in [YAML](https://yaml.org/) which is easy to read and write key/value data serialization language.
-YAML basic data types syntax as below:
+[Intorduction to YAML](https://ayushsharma.in/2021/08/introduction-to-yaml) basic data types syntax as below:

 ```YAML
 # scalars/variables